 REGISTRATION INFORMATION: All scout groups must pre-register and pre-pay.

-Note: This event usually fills to capacity before the deadline.
-Early registration encouraged.
-Registrations received after the event is filled will be returned.
+Note: This event usually fills to capacity well before the deadline.
+Early registration is encouraged.

 PATCHES: Free custom designed event patches will be given to the first 400 registered and paid.